-This component is based on the International Country Risk Guide Political Risk Component G. Military in Politics: "A measure of the military's involvement in politics.
+This component is based on the International Country Risk Guide Political Risk Component G, Military in Politics: "A measure of the military's involvement in politics.
 Since the military is not elected, involvement, even at a peripheral level, diminishes democratic accountability.
 Military involvement might stem from an external or internal threat, be symptomatic of underlying difficulties, or be a full-scale military takeover.
 Over the long term, a system of military government will almost certainly diminish effective governmental functioning, become corrupt, and create an uneasy environment for foreign businesses".

-Note The "Political Stability and Absence of Violence" ratings from the World Bank's Worldwide Governance Indicators Project have been used to fill in omitted country in the primary data source since 1995.
+Sources PRS Group, International Country Risk Guide; World Bank, Governance Indicators.
+The "Political Stability and Absence of Violence" ratings from the World Bank's Governance Indicators project are used to fill any values missing from the primary data source since 1995.